 Riverfront Park is Downtown's signature open space, drawing locals and visitors from around the country and connecting to a regional network of trails.
 Outside of Riverfront Park, and the City's new open spaces along the River, Downtown lacks the parks and public spaces that would help form a complete network of recreational space.
 While Spokane's riverfront will continue to be a focal point of recreation in Downtown life, pocket parks, and public spaces are important for everyday passive recreation and public life.
-Extending a network of small public spaces through Downtown that connects to Riverfront Park, will help promote active streets and bring communities together.
+Within a 5-minute walk of a given location, there should be open spaces that meet the needs of residents and visitors.
+A Downtown Open Space Plan should be developed to create an integrated network of small parks and public spaces that builds on current requirements to construct landscaped open space in the Downtown zones.
+Provision of such public spaces should be coordinated via the open space plan, with private developers being able to opt-in to assist in these projects, even if they are off-site for the developer, as a means to acquire certain development advantages for their own projects.
+Extending a network of small public spaces through Downtown that connects to Riverfront Park, together with strategies in the Public Spaces and Well Organized sections of this Plan, will help promote active streets and bring communities together.